Palak2801/Auto-Text-Summarization/README.md

 # Auto-Text-Summarization
 -> Auto Text Summarization is the technique of producing a concise summary while preserving key information and overall meaning.
--> Text summarization will reduce the reading time and will help in finding more information in less time by extracting only relevant information, and facilitate better retrieval of information
+-> Text summarization will reduce the reading time and will help in finding more information in less time by extracting only relevant information, and facilitate better retrieval of information.

 The project contains 4 separate Interfaces:
 1.)
 Home Page Interface